In fashion history, black and white are an eternal classic. Learn about the origins for this evergreen style.

 Black-everything was my uniform.
 Think nail polish, pumps, sandals, pants, jeans, T-shirt, coat, bag, underwear, but no pantyhose at all.
 The darkest color there is from head-to-toe was It for women in their 30s or younger in West-Germany.
 A noir Movado watch and a raven-color Mercedes Benz 190 were the status symbol of the 30-something career women from West-Germany.

-At the same time, women from East Germany wore embellished clothing, mules and bags.
+At the same time, women from East Germany preferred to wear embroidery/embellished clothing, mules and bags.
 Patchwork-leather bags were their It statement.
 Crystals and sequins on colorful sweaters, blue jeans and mules.
 No women from West-Germany would have worn mules outside the house at that time.
 The nation had been divided for almost 40 years which also let to cultural and fashion-preference differences.

 Goth fashion tribe